kamack38/easycar/README.md

 ## Running as a daemon

 User systemd unit file is provided (easycar.service).
-Secrets.toml needs to reside in the home directory of an user.
+`Secrets.toml` needs to reside in the home directory of a user.
 After the installation copy the unit file to ~/.config/systemd/user/ and enable + start it:

 ```bash